 This week, at the 5th Health System Research (HSR) Symposium in Liverpool, MSH shared some of our important work in health care financing.
 A common theme was using simple cost models to calculate the resources needed to provide good quality health services.
-This type of work is crucial to helping countries improve quality of care and access to key services as they move toward achieving universal health coverage (UHC).

 Nearly 50 countries, including Afghanistan, Democratic Republic of the Congo, Haiti, Liberia and South Sudan, are considered a fragile or conflict-affected state -- a state that is in conflict, recovering from conflict or crisis, or a state that has collapsed or has a strong and repressive government.
 Over nearly 40 years of working in fragile states, Management Sciences for Health (MSH) has identified best practices, lessons learned, and appropriate interventions for a myriad of situations in fragile states.